Find industry contacts & talent representation

 The official cause of death was given to be a liver abscess.
 However, the cause of the abscess was not given.
 Georgiana, Duchess of Devonshire was 49 when she died.

 There are several movies that feature the Duchess of Devonshire albeit in minor parts.
 In The Divine Lady (1929), the Duchess is played by Evelyn Hall.
 In Berkeley Square (1933), she is played by Juliette Compton.
 Mary Clare plays the Duchess of Devonshire in Mrs. Fitzherbert (1947), and Kathleen Byron plays her in The House in the Square (1951).
-More recently, there is The Importance of Being Earnest (2002) in which Christina Robert plays the Duchess of Devonshire.
+There is The Importance of Being Earnest (2002) in which Christina Robert plays the Duchess of Devonshire.
 However, this last movie takes place in 1890s London, almost 100 years after Georgiana's death in 1806, so it must be noted that not all the Duchesses of Devonshire portrayed in these movies refer to Georgiana.

 Unfortunately not.
 Probably in order to obtain the PG-13 rating, several scenes with sexual content were altered or shortened like Georgiana's defloration.
 They used alternative material in other "sex scenes" as well and even Knightley's topless scene has been cut for the US version.
 All these scenes can be found on the German DVD.
 A detailed comparison between both versions with pictures can be seen here.